Scanning Centrelink documents using an MFD 111-10010030

 - never placed at the start or end of documents

 If not used correctly, documents will need manual classification.
-This will delay the image attaching to the customer’s record.
+This will delay the image showing on the customer’s record.

 Received ‘as is’ coversheet